passionatepeople/coding-challenges/README.md

 Since you will send the contents of this file as your solution, all your code should be in this 1 file.

 **WARNING!!: Do not commit your solution!** as that will disclose your approach to others!
-The solution should be submitted as text in the link provided for each solution.
+The solution should be submitted via an upload link provided for each solution.

 ## Libraries